 3. I am not a stereotype.

 Please do not compare me to the birth mom you heard about on the news or the birth mom you follow on Instagram.
 My life is not a Lifetime movie.
 Some of us have drug addictions and some of us don’t.
 Some of us were teen moms and some of us weren’t.
-Some of us came from a hard background and some of us didn’t.
+And some of us came from a hard background and some of us didn’t.
 None of us are the same.
 Don’t judge.
 Don’t assume.
 Learn to know my truth not just her truth.

 4. My grief was not just God’s plan for someone else’s family.